-This topic presents Genesys Predictive Routing (GPR) architecture, first at a high-level overview, followed by more detailed views of the connections used by the AI Core Services (AICS), Agent State Connector (ASC), and Strategy Subroutines components.
+This topic presents Genesys Predictive Routing (GPR) architecture, first at a high-level overview, followed by more detailed views of the connections used by the AI Core Services (AICS), Agent State Connector (ASC), URS Strategy Subroutines, and Composer Subroutines components.

-The following diagram presents an overview of the various components and connections required for Predictive Routing.
+The following diagram presents an overview of the various components and connections required for GPR in a single-server deployment.

 The Tango Container

-- AI Core Services (AICS): The Genesys platform that provides the scoring engine and other analytical underpinnings that drive Predictive Routing.
-It supports the Predictive Routing API and the web-based user interface.
+Contains the Genesys platform that provides the GPR scoring engine, the Predictive Routing REST API, and the web-based user interface.

 The NGINX Container

-- NGINX: Used as a reverse proxy (HTTP) for the Tango and workers containers.
-Can also be used as a load balancer in non-production (test) environments.
+In AICS releases prior to 9.0.013.01, provides an optional reverse proxy (HTTP) for the Tango and workers containers.
+Can also optionally be used as a load balancer in non-production (test) environments.

 Agent State Connector (ASC) is a Java application that reads data from Configuration Server and Stat Server.
 ASC can be monitored, started, and stopped in Solution Control Interface.
 It supports a warm-standby high availability architecture.

 ASC pulls all configuration data from Configuration Server and saves it to the Predictive Routing database.
 From the data, you can create the Agent Profile schema.

 Once you have set up your Agent Profile, ASC receives updates from Configuration Server (changes to agent configuration, such as a new location or a change to a skill level) and from Stat Server (updates on agent availability), and sends them to AICS.